 Children may be referred to the SAT by parents, school staff, or by an outside agency due to academic and/or social emotional/behavioral difficulties.
 The SAT consults and supports the classroom teacher in identifying and implementing interventions to support the student need.

-District 196 provides a continuum of services directed to develop and meet the needs of academically gifted and talented students.
-Services include curriculum differentiation provided by classrooms teachers as well as academic/enrichment opportunities offered by building GT specialists.
-Additional activities may be offered after or before school in the form of competitions, classes and fairs.
-Students may self-select some opportunities, while others are offered based on standardized test scores and/or recommendations by classroom teachers.
+District 196 provides a continuum of services directed to support students with enrichment opportunities and in talent development.
+Services include curriculum differentiation provided by classrooms teachers as well as academic/enrichment opportunities offered by building TD specialists.
+Additional activities may be offered after or before school in the form of competitions, classes and/or fairs.
 Students selected for more specialized programming meet criteria that are consistent throughout all District 196 schools.

 Students have the exciting opportunity to join 5th grade band during the summer prior to 5th grade.
 We highly recommend every student commit to this educational opportunity, as playing an instrument engages students' higher thinking brain skills.
 Research continually supports that instrumental music education raises IQ, particularly in spatial intelligence needed for many engineering fields, and in verbal ability.
 Students have the opportunity to explore cultures from around the world in Traditions of Excellence and Band Expressions curriculum.
 All students participating in 5th grade band are additional taught beginning improvisation techniques and will have the ability to play and perform jazz music along with other genres of music.
 Students perform in two formal concerts in 5th grade and will have additional informal small group performances throughout the year.
 More information can be found on the band website: Mrs. Smith's Band Page

 Elementary orchestra/strings is offered to students starting in the 3rd grade via a lottery system.
-Each student is offered a small group lesson for 25 minutes, once a week, during Specialists.
+Students in grades 3-5 participating in orchestra are offered a small group lesson for approx. 25 minutes once a week during their Specialists time of day.
 Large group rehearsals take place before school and concerts take place twice a year.

 Da Capo Choir is a musical group for all interested singers in grades 3-5.
 The choir learns to read choral music, increase breath control, and become more independent in part-singing.
 Practices take place for 8 weeks on Monday mornings before school, and the choir has a chance to show off their talent in a winter concert.